-The most important part of any science unit is not the experiments or activities or teaching… but rather the questions that the teacher asks.
+The most important part of any science unit is not the experiments or activities or teaching… but rather the science questions that the teacher asks.
 So what should we be asking and when should we use ask them?

 Children learn best when they create their own learning.
 As teachers, the best thing we can do is to have students explore and experiment and build their own foundation of understanding.
 However, students cannot just be left alone with materials and be expected to learn on their own.
 They need a teacher to lift up their understanding.
 They need a teacher to lift up their zone of proximal development.
 Teachers do this by prompting questions.